What is x402r

 3. Time-Based Escrow & Freeze Policies

-EscrowPeriod - Combined recorder and condition that tracks authorization time and enforces escrow period Freeze - Standalone condition that blocks release when payment is frozen (with configurable freeze/unfreeze authorization) Key features:- Configurable escrow periods (e.g., 7 days, 14 days)
+EscrowPeriod - Combined hook and condition that tracks authorization time and enforces escrow period Freeze - Standalone condition that blocks capture while a freeze remains active (with configurable freeze/unfreeze authorization) Key features:- Configurable escrow periods (for example, 7 days or 14 days)

 - Payer-initiated freezes to stop suspicious releases